WannabeSmith/wannabesmith.github.io/_pages/about.md

 Thanks for visiting my website!
 It's still somewhat under "construction".

-I am an undergraduate student at the University of Waterloo where I study Pure Mathematics & Statistics.
+I am an incoming PhD student in the Department of Biostatistics at the University of Washington.
+I completed my undergraduate studies in Pure Math and Statistics at the University of Waterloo in 2018.

 ---

-Contact: ian.waudby-smith _at_ uwaterloo.ca
+Contact: ierws _at_ uw.edu